Nature and environment: heading to Costa Rica

-Come live and work through a gap year in Spanish, all in the heart of a national park in Costa Rica.
-This will be done by helping the management of the reserve, the government of Costa Rica and organizations like Coastal Jaguar Conservation and Panthera to contribute to the research and conservation of the jaguar.
+Work through a gap year in the heart of a national park in Costa Rica.
+This will be done by helping the management of the reserve, the government of Costa Rica and organizations like Coastal Jaguar Conservation and other NGOs to contribute to the research and conservation of the jaguar.

 Together with NGO staff and other participants from around the world, you will set up and monitor cameras set up along the coast and in the forest, and record all tracks on the beach, to note the abundance of jaguar in the area.
 Depending on partner needs, you may also be able to monitor camera footage to identify area jaguars and collect data for genetic research.